-Vehicle access will be restricted via the use of building controls that enables part of the school to be locked down, minimising direct access to school buildings e.g. by using speed bumps, warning and directional signage, barriers and structural furniture.
+Vehicle access will be restricted via the use of building controls that enables part of the school to be locked down, minimising direct access to school buildings.
 There will be directional signage so that individuals can find the school office with ease.